Redblueflame/rfcs/rfc/xxxx-experimental-features.md

 ![Stabilization Flow Dragram](../attachments/xxxx-stabilization-flow.jpg)

-## Limitations of experimental code
+## Differences of experimental code

 In order to execute experimental code you need to do one of the following:
 - Enable in the gradle settings the feature: